So far in this course, you have learned how to create dashboards using AI and natural language prompts.

 Give your dashboard a meaningful name, such as "Stakeholders view", or "Practice dashboard", and click Create.

-You can also edit your dashboard’s name later by clicking on the title in the dashboard editor:
+Edit your dashboard’s name later by clicking on the title in the dashboard editor.

 The name editor allows you to change the dashboard name at any time.
 Use a descriptive name that reflects the purpose of the dashboard for easier identification later on:

-From your newly created dashboard, click on the Create from Scratch and Add a card button to open the card editor:
+From your dashboard, click Add a card to open the card editor.

-Use the card editor to describe the card properties:
+Use the card editor to define the card properties and paste your Cypher query into the Query field.

-Create a card that shows which movies Tom Hanks has acted in, using the following Cypher query.
+For example, create a card that shows which movies Tom Hanks has acted in:

 MATCH (p:Person)-[r:ACTED_IN]->(m:Movie)